-What are OSB and CDX and what is it used for?
+What are OSB and CDX and what are they used for?
 Often these questions are asked by owners.

-One should know their uses, advantages, and disadvantages before buying.
-In this blog, we will know what is the difference between OSB and CDX and whether it is suitable for your use or not.
+In this blog, we will know what is the difference between OSB and CDX, their pros and cons, and whether it is suitable for your project or not.

 OSB

-Oriented strand board (OSB) is made of rectangular wood chips, resin, and waterproof adhesive by compressing into a sheet.
+Oriented Strand Board (OSB) is made by compressing rectangular wood chips, resins, and waterproof adhesives into sheets.
 Two types of glue are used in OSB Isocyanate glue for the inner core and Phenol-Formaldehyde (PF) for the outer layers.

 There are four types of OSB.
 This type depends on their quality and use.